>cut down

 you'll need help to get through it, most likely.
 AA is a cult but they might leave you some tools to help you.
 I used them for a year to break the habit.

-oh shit i feel this so hard. it’s a joke here in ireland “haha lads let’s go, just the one pint haha wink wink”. jesus christ i am a fucking stereotype. ooh me lucky charms have you a fiver for the hostel pal?
+oh shit i feel this so hard. it’s a joke here in ireland “haha lads let’s go, just the one pint haha wink wink”. jesus christ i am a fricking stereotype. ooh me lucky charms have you a fiver for the hostel pal?

 It's genetic, unironically.
 An alcoholic is the sort of drinker who instead of becoming drowsy the more he drinks seemingly becomes more alert, more outgoing, more energetic, all the way until he basically falls over suddenly.
 I could go for days like that without passing out once, sometimes even without sleeping.
 It's hard to explain to normal people.